JordanDWhalen/Gulp-2.1/README.md

 - [Gulp Newer](https://www.npmjs.com/package/gulp-newer): Speeds up livereload by only having it process new files.
 - [Gulp Sourcemaps](https://www.npmjs.com/package/gulp-sourcemaps): Allows you to see where a line of CSS or JS originated when viewing things in the inspector.
 - [Gulp Open](https://www.npmjs.com/package/gulp-open): Opens up the default dev view of "localhost:8080"
+- [Gulp File Include](https://www.npmjs.com/package/gulp-file-include): This package allows us to modularize our HTML, and keep things ALOT more organized.

 ## Structure
 - dev: Folder containing all JavaScript and SCSS